cyrildever/feistel-cipher/README.md

 npm i feistel-cipher
 ```

-To get an obfuscated string from a source data, first instantiate a `Cipher` object, passing it a key and a number of rounds.
+To get an obfuscated string from a source data using the SHA-256 hashing function at each round, first instantiate a `Cipher` object, passing it a key and a number of rounds.
 Then, use the `encrypt()` method with the source data as argument.
 The result will be a `Buffer`.
 To ensure maximum security, I recommend you use a 256-bit key or longer and a minimum of 10 rounds.